-I've written this page as I keep getting questions on how to access MS SQL Server from Unix.
-I have never had any reason talk to SQL Server from Unix myself, but since people kept asking me how to do it, I decided to compile an web page with the tiny fragments of information and I have.
+I once wrote this page as I at the time kept getting questions on how to access MS SQL Server from Unix.
+I have never had any reason talk to SQL Server from Unix myself, I decided to compile an web page with the tiny fragments of information and I have.
 The main focus is in on Perl programming, but users of other languages should be able to find information here as well.

 Beware that this page may not be updated with recent information.
 If you have any comments or corrections, please drop me a line on firstname.lastname@example.org.

 For a long time Microsoft did not provide any ODBC libraries for Unix, but this is changing.
 At PASS 2011, Ted Kummert announced that they will release an ODBC driver for Unix.
 A CTP (Community Technology Preview) is available for download.
 There is also a FAQ available.

 There are also a number of third-party drivers out there.
 It appears that while you can find open-source driver managers, the drivers themselves are generally commercial products.
 Below is a list of ones that I have heard about.
 All seems to have free trials available.
 (Due credit goes to Reinaldo Kibel at Microsoft from whose newsgroup posting I have culled several of the links below.)

 Some of these drivers appears to actually be bridges, that is they talk with a component on Windows, which in its turn talk to SQL Server, presumably through Microsoft's own ODBC drivers.
 This may be slower than a driver that talks directly to SQL Server.

 In the list I have not considered the fact that Unix comes in many different flavours, and for binary distributions, you need a binary that fits your platform.
 You need to research this yourself.

 See also Ken North's ODBC Portal at http://www.sqlsummit.com/ODBCVend.HTM.

 When shopping a driver, make sure that it supports SQL 2008, so you can use all datatypes without restrictions.